PITMASTER | FORUM | BLOGS | ARTICLES | RECIPES | CATERERS | EVENTS | RESTAURANTS | | MY ACCOUNT | LINKS | SEARCH Log In/New Account

 Your pig is ordered and you have the cooker.
 There are several other items you will need:

-1. Meat Thermometer - preferably a digital one with a temperature probe that you can leave in the meat.
+1. Meat Thermometer - preferably a digital one with a temperature probe that you can leave in the pork.
 These are available at most food supply places.

-2. A very accurate Grill Thermometer to measure the internal temperature of the grill (available at BBQ shops or specialty food stores)
+2. An accurate Grill Thermometer to measure the internal temperature of the grill (available at BBQ shops or specialty food stores)

 5. Chopping block